Provably Efficient and Agile Randomized Q-Learning: Theoretical Guarantee

 \paragraph{Technical challenges.} The primary challenge in analyzing \myalg arises from several subtle requirements on the randomized learning rates.
 Specifically, these rates must: \begin{itemize} \item be sufficiently randomized to induce necessary optimism; \item avoid excessive randomness that could incur undesirable fluctuations; \item support efficient exploitation of the most recent observations to avoid introducing exponential dependence on the horizon $H$. \end{itemize}

 The subtle interplay among these conditions precludes the straightforward application of existing analytical techniques from the literature.
 For instance, the optimism may decay exponentially and be insufficient for sparse reward scenarios, so we re-inject the weighted optimistic values into the Q-ensembles at every stage to ensure necessary optimism at every step.
 In addition, to bound undesirable fluctuations of randomized learning rates, prior work \citep{tiapkin2024model} attempted to prove a concentration inequality based on Rosenthal's inequality \citep[Theorem 6]{tiapkin2024model}, which in turn requires a martingale property of the so-called \emph{aggregated} learning rates.
 However, the martingale property in fact does not hold (detailed below), revealing a gap in their proof.
 We propose a new proof strategy to bridge this gap and to extend the concentration inequality to our setting.

-These challenges jointly necessitate a carefully constructed mixing scheme, refined control of fluctuation and favorable properties of learning rates to ensure that \myalg attains near-optimal sample complexity with agile updates.
+These challenges jointly necessitate a carefully constructed mixing scheme that balances the efficient exploration and agile responses to latest observations, refined control of fluctuation and favorable properties of learning rates to ensure that \myalg attains near-optimal sample complexity with agile updates.

 \paragraph{Identifying and fixing a technical gap in the proof of \cite{tiapkin2024model}.} While \citet{tiapkin2024model} established a comparable regret bound for Staged-RandQL, it turns out that analysis has a crucial technical gap.
 Specifically, central to the analysis is to study the concentration of the weighted sum of the \emph{aggregated randomized learning rates}, defined as